ClementNerma/Rave/docs/books/hybrid.md

 [dependencies]
 ```

-This tells that our package's name is `name_manager` (so it will be located in a `name_manager` directory when downloaded from the package manager - we'll see that soon) and gives informations about its version (which is very important as we'll see soon) and the array of authors, plus the license it uses (you're free to change it, but since it's an example, there's no real point to do that now).
+This tells that our package's name is `names_manager` (so it will be located in a `names_manager` directory when downloaded from the package manager - we'll see that soon) and gives informations about its version (which is very important as we'll see soon) and the array of authors, plus the license it uses (you're free to change it, but since it's an example, there's no real point to do that now).

 Next, it gives the list of the package's _modules_.
 Each module is a part of a package and is represented by a single file.
 In our case, because we have a `names` module, the program will look for a `names.sn` file.
 We could also use sub-modules, like `names/index` and `names/list` for example, with their respective source code files: `names/index.sn` and `names/list.sn` - but we will see this special case later.